CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 Create a function to allow us to use `map()` or `lapply()` to assemble results.

-`These`res\_auto()\` is not a fully encapsulated function, since it relies on the existence of a dataframe called “epoch”, with data columns with specific names.
+The function `res_auto()` is not fully encapsulated, since it relies on the existence of a dataframe called “epoch”, with data columns with specific names.

 ``` r
 res_auto <- function(slr, samp) {